-I bought a new Netgear wireless router last week.
-I was wondering if there is any utility to monitor wifi connection.
-After a bit of search on Google, I found a feasible solution that worked perfectly as I expected.
-I would like to share it with our readers.
-Meet Wavemon, a simple wireless network monitor that can be used to monitor your wifi network connection from Terminal in Linux.
-It is an ncurses-based monitoring application that can be used to monitor your wireless network’s signal and noise levels, packet statistics, device configuration and network parameters etc. It will work with almost all type of wireless devices supported by the Linux kernel.
-Wavemon is freely distributed under the GNU general public license v3.
-That means you can use it for free, distribute and modify the code.
+Wavemon is a simple wireless network monitor that can be used to monitor your wifi network connection from Terminal in Linux.
+Wavemon is an ncurses-based monitoring application that can be used to monitor your wireless network's signal and noise levels, packet statistics, device configuration and network parameters etc. It will work with almost all type of wireless devices supported by the Linux kernel.
+Wavemon is freely distributed under the GPL v3.

-In this short tutorial, we are going to see how to monitor your wifi connection from Terminal with few practical examples.
+In this short tutorial, we are going to see how to install Wavemon in Linux and how to monitor your wifi connection with Wavemon from Terminal with a few practical examples.

-Wavemon is available in DEB based system’s default repositories.
-To install it in Debian, Ubuntu, and its derivatives, run:
+Wavemon is available in DEB based system's default repositories.
+To install Wavemon in Debian, Ubuntu, and its derivatives, run:

 On Arch Linux and its derivatives, run:

-On RHEl, Fedora, CentOS, you need to install EPEL repository.
+On RHEL, CentOS, you need to enable EPEL repository.
 To do so, run:

 And then, install wavemon using command:

-Once installed, launch it by running the following command from Terminal:
+Once installed, launch Wavemon by running the following command from Terminal:

-This will bring you the Wavemon’s main screen.
+This will bring you the Wavemon's main screen.
 Each function is associated with a specific function key.
-Just press the associated to open the respective function.
+Just press the associated key to perform the respective function.

 As you see above, Wavemon utility displays,